How To Teach Yourself Classical Guitar (even if you live on the moon)

 This simple exercise will provide a basic structure for your practice, and give you concrete goals.
 You may be amazed at how effective this is.

-When beginning a new piece, try these steps to learn classical guitar music.
+When starting a new piece, try these free classical guitar lessons with steps on how to learn guitar music.

 (note: If you’re insecure about hearing yourself, (please forgive me, but) get over it.
 Do it anyway.
 It will get easier with time, guaranteed.
 More on perfectionism later).

-The point of listening isn’t to judge (“I suck!” is not constructive.), but to simply identify some small, specific improvement that you can work on.
+The point of listening isn’t to judge. (“I’m terrible!” is not constructive) The point is to simply identify some small, specific improvement that you can work on.
 Ask great questions, and you will find worlds upon worlds to explore.

 You Can Learn Classical Guitar by Yourself